 Online predators: Help minimize the risk

-Using Internet communication tools such as social networking, chat rooms, email, and instant messaging can put children at potential risk of encountering online predators.
+Using Internet communication tools such as mobile phones, social networking, online gaming, chat rooms, email, and instant messaging can put children at potential risk of encountering online predators.

 The anonymity of the Internet means that trust and intimacy can develop quickly online.
 Predators take advantage of this anonymity to build online relationships with inexperienced young people.